Additional Sport

 Squash

 As a great way to get fit, compete, or just have fun, squash is becoming more and more popular at St Lawrence.
-Played by more than 500,000 people in England every month, the only equipment needed is a ball, racket, a pair of non-marking sports shoes and, importantly, protective eyewear which is also compulsory.
+Played by more than 500,000 people in England every month, the only equipment needed is a ball, racket, a pair of non-marking sports shoes and, protective eyewear.

-The College has two squash courts on site in the Sports Centre.
-As a Games option, it is available in all three terms to senior players.
+The College has two squash courts in the Sports Centre.
+As a Games option, it is available in all three terms to Y11 to Y13 pupils.
 Recreational squash, however, is available to both junior and senior players and can be played all-year-round as an optional activity and in free time during the opening hours of the Sports Centre.

 “The school is successful in providing opportunities for pupils of all abilities to gain academic success and develop their individual talents.”